 Fig. 1.
 Growing-season precipitation per treatment, including five different levels of precipitation manipulation: +80%, +50%, ambient, -50%, and -80%, all relative to ambient precipitation, resulting in five levels of precipitation variability.
 Treatments were switched every year from wet to dry and dry to wet.
 Colors indicate different precipitation variability enhancement: red corresponds to 50%, blue to 80%, and black to ambient precipitation.
-Solid lines indicate 50% and 80% treatments starting from irrigation, and dashed lines 50% and 80% treatments starting from drought.
+Solid lines indicate 50% and 80% treatments starting from drought.
 The gray dotted line indicates the long-term mean growing-season precipitation for reference.
-(Inset) The legend indicates mean and coefficient of variation for growing-season precipitation for each treatment received during the 6 y of the experiment, showing that precipitation mean stayed constant among treatments and the precipitation coefficient of variation varied from 48% to 110%.
+(Inset) The legend indicates mean and coefficient of variation for growing-season precipitation for each treatment received during the 6 y of the experiment, showing that precipitation was adved to variation variation of variation to 110%.